moh3no00/dev1/README.md

 Exported files are stored in the `output` directory by default and are safe to use in personal or commercial projects thanks to their procedural origin.

+### Layered Instrumentation

+Every generated section now contains multiple instrument layers (lead, pads, bass, percussion, and more) that are rendered through a lightweight additive synthesizer.
+The arrangement data is persisted with each project, allowing you to rearrange, remix, or serialize compositions without losing instrumentation context.

 ## Testing